oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 ## Task 5: Configure the SDK

 Oracle Cloud Infrastructure SDKs require basic configuration information, like user credentials and tenancy OCID.
-In this task, you provide this information by using a configuration file.
+In this task, you provide this information by creating a configuration file.

 1. Create a directory named `.oci`, give yourself `read/write/execute` permissions on it, and then switch to it.